ericbauer55/strava-eda/README.md

 ### Modeling _Time_ in Data:

 The data Strava records is meant to model reality.
 Location for example is estimated using three numbers of finite precision (`elevation`, `latitude`, `longitude`).
 The _"when"_ of something occurring is modeled by time.
+How we record time is dependent on the following specifications:

+- **Origin/Reference Point**: when comparing sequences of time, it is useful to refer to the same starting point.
+Time zones are the easiest way to reference a local time (e.g. 10:30 AM) across the globe.
+- **Time Scale**: the granularity of recorded time.
+This is based on the needs of the analysis or design.
+- **Discretization**: time is a continuous quantity, but we cannot record infinite samples so we must record a discrete point in time.
+- **Synchronicity**: when you capture discrete points in time, we can do this synchronous to a sampling frequency (time series data) or asynchronously when events occur (event series data).

+#### Time Scales of Interest
 We all have a general sense of what time _is_.
 Time is always increasing and we often count it in days, hours, minutes or seconds.
 How we record time numerically--and how often--depends on our needs.
 Let's examine these different needs through the lens of an Electric Vehicle.

-#### Time Scales of Interest
 - **Years**: a customer needs a new car and decides to lease an electric vehicle at Company X. Marketing and Sales care about this buying cycle in years
 - **Months**: the customer needs to know how many months left are in their vehicle's lease
 - **Days**: a grocery store wants to know how many days on average the customer takes between shopping trips to better plan its EV charger infrastructure